stormalf/sendcryptemail/README.md

 # SendCryptEmail

-SendCryptEmail tool send emails that can be encrypted using ssh keys.
+SendCryptEmail tool sends emails that can be encrypted using ssh keys.
 Use the target user public ssh key that it will be able to decrypt the email and/or attachments using his private key.

 ---